sitruklaq/Adhesion-Tester/Code/Readme.md

-# Writing Commands
+# Writing Scripts

 The first step is to connect the instruments through serial connection.

 An example can be found in the connect_instruments.m file.

 ## Stepper Motor Control

-The full list of commands can be found in Section 13 Command List from the Controller Operating Manual.
+The full list of commands can be found in Section 13 Command List from the [Controller Operating Manual](Components/HP-P024-4.pdf).

-However, these are some of the most utilized commands
+However, these are some of the most utilized commands:

 | Command | Function                                                     |
 | ------- | ------------------------------------------------------------ |